 Timing is all about understanding your audience.
 Think about it…when do you check your social media?
 Most likely on weekdays you have a quick check first thing in the morning but nothing too strenuous.
 Then another look every lunch break.
 Instagram is hard to sneak a peak at while you are at work, but killing time on Facebook and Twitter on a lazy afternoon is easy in an office.

 There are general rules you can follow but best is to experiment and work out what is the most successful time for your particular audience.
-You can work this out based on engagement feedback or Facebook evens tells you how many people viewed your video.
+You can work this out based on engagement feedback or Facebook evens tells you how many people have viewed you content and when under the ‘insights’ tab.
+Note that people also have different habits depending on things like weather and if there are holidays coming up.

 But for starting out, here are some general rules….